-Unum is one of the UK’s leading employee protection insurers, helping organisations provide best in class cover for their employees by offering Income Protection, Critical Illness cover, Life Insurance and Dental insurance.
-At the end of 2014, Unum protected almost 1.4 million people in the UK and paid claims of £313 million - representing in excess of £6 million a week in benefits to customers - providing security and peace of mind to individuals and their families, and enabling employers to provide a valued benefit to their employees.
+Unum is one of the UK’s leading employee protection insurers, helping organisations provide cover for their employees by offering Income Protection, Critical Illness cover, Life Insurance and Dental insurance.
+At the end of 2018, Unum protected 1.4 million people in the UK and paid claims of £314 million - representing in excess of £6 million a week in benefits to our customers - providing security and peace of mind to individuals and their families.

 As with many business-to-business insurers, Unum’s route to market is via a broker network.
 This provides both benefits and challenges in equal measures.
 When considering the marketing of their insurance products, positioning of their offering and broker support in a competitive marketplace, how does a business like Unum differentiate?

 The Customer Need